Baraku7/havenwithme/README.md

         </div>
         <div class="terms-text"><strong>Conversation Processing:</strong> When you send a message to Haven's chat companion, that message is sent to our secure servers and processed to generate a response.
 We do not build permanent records of your full conversation history on our servers.
 Conversations are processed in the moment and are not retained beyond what is necessary to maintain context within your current session.</div>
         <div class="terms-text"><strong>No Conversation Profiling:</strong> We do not analyze your conversations to build a psychological profile of you, target you with advertisements, or sell insights derived from your mental health discussions to any third party.</div>
         <div class="terms-text"><strong>Crisis Situations:</strong> In very rare circumstances where we have credible reason to believe a user's life is in immediate danger, we may take action to provide emergency resources.
-We do not proactively monitor conversations but our system is designed to recognize crisis signals and respond with appropriate resources.</div>
+We do not proactively monitor conversations but our system is designed to recognize distress signals and suggest appropriate support.</div>
       </div>

       <!-- SECTION 8 -->